vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 Both the multi-representation ColBERT model and the single representation sentence-encoder query encoder model are represented in Vespa using Vespa's support for stateless model inference as described in [Accelerating stateless model evaluation on Vespa](https://blog.vespa.ai/stateless-model-evaluation/).
-The models are invoked from custom searchers and their output is used when searching and ranking the passages.
+The models are invoked from custom searchers and their tensor output is used when searching (approximate nearest neighbor search) and ranking phases.

+The following models are evaluated in the stateless container cluster:

 - Single representation model [QueryEmbeddingSearcher](src/main/java/ai/vespa/searcher/QueryEmbeddingSearcher.java)
 - ColBERT representation model [ColBERTSearcher](src/main/java/ai/vespa/searcher/colbert/ColBERTSearcher.java)